Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Related Work

-Overall, the software engineering community has been quite active in researching pandemic-related aspects.
-We identified relevant work through Scopus and arXiv (considering that this research topic is highly contemporary, some papers are still under review).
+Overall, the software engineering community has been quite active in researching remote work, already before the onset of the COVID-19 pandemic.
+We identified relevant work through Scopus.

-The first works in this research area are from the late 90s with broader use of the internet.
-Pounder (1998)~\cite{pounder1998homeworking} was the first relevant contribution we identified, with an essay about security problems linked to telework.
-In the early 2000s, Guo (2001)~\cite{guo2001special} performed two qualitative surveys on software process improvement related to the distinctive nature of teleworking.
-Similarly, Higa et al. (2000)~\cite{higa2000understanding} studied how e-mail usage influences telework.
+The first works in this research area are from the late 90s with broader internet use.
+Pounder~\cite{pounder1998homeworking} was the first relevant contribution we identified, with an essay about security problems linked to telework.
+In the early 2000s, Guo~\cite{guo2001special} performed two qualitative surveys on software process improvement related to the distinctive nature of teleworking.
+Similarly, Higa et al.~\cite{higa2000understanding} studied how e-mail usage influences telework.

-Afterward, there has been a twenty-year gap, with only two exceptions.
-James \& Griffiths (2014)~\cite{james2014secure} developed a mobile execution environment to support a secure and portable working from home setting.
-Ford et al. (2019)~\cite{ford2019remote} interviewed three transgender software engineers to explore the interplay of gender identity and remote work.
+Afterward, there has been a lacking interest on the topic by the software engineering community, with only two exceptions.
+James \& Griffiths~\cite{james2014secure} developed a mobile execution environment to support a secure and portable working from home setting.
+Ford et al.~\cite{ford2019remote} interviewed three transgender software engineers to explore the interplay of gender identity and remote work.

-Following the start of the pandemic and the first lockdown, two research groups performed survey studies.
-Ralph et al. (2020)~\cite{Ralph2020pandemic} performed a cross-sectional study of over two thousand globally distributed developers working from home during the pandemic where an \textit{a priori} research model derived by literature was validated through Structural Equation Modeling.
-Russo et al. (2020)~\cite{russo2020predictors} went in the opposite direction.
-Rather than having a top-down model to validate, they employed an exploratory approach looking at the most relevant variables related to either well-being or productivity and analyzed the data through a longitudinal design.
+Following the start of the COVID-19 pandemic and the first lockdown, two research groups performed survey studies.
+Ralph et al.~\cite{Ralph2020pandemic} performed a cross-sectional study of over two thousand globally distributed developers working from home during the pandemic where an \textit{a priori} research model derived by literature was validated through Structural Equation Modeling.
+Russo et al.~\cite{russo2020predictors} went in the opposite direction.
+Rather than having a top-down model to validate, they employed an exploratory approach investigating the most relevant variables related to either well-being or productivity.
+They used a longitudinal design.